RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5811/Overview/README.md

 The RAK5811 module features two input channels of 0-5&nbsp;V analog signals.
 Inside, a high-precision operational amplifier, which supports a wide range of operating temperatures, is used for signal amplification and conversion.

 In addition, this module integrates a 12&nbsp;V power supply.
-The power supply is connected to an operational amplifier and be used to power the external sensors.
+The power supply is connected to an operational amplifier and can be used to power external sensors.
 The connection of the 0-5&nbsp;V sensors is done through the fast crimping terminal without the need for special tools, this simplifies the installation process on the field.

 ## Product Features